rikvanderkemp/linux/Writerside/topics/Linux-What.md

 But don't worry in later chapters you will find the magic of distributions (distros).

-## So why choose Linux if Windows and macOs are complete?
+## So why choose Linux if Windows and macOS are complete?

 This is a question I cannot answer for you!
 For me, using Linux means I can use my laptop or desktop PC exactly how I want it.
 For me personally, it is definitely not **just about open source**.
 I see this mentioned so many times,